dokryconn/Dokters-Prescription/README.md

 ## Customizing the **Power & Sleep Hotkeys** script

+### FOLLOW THESE STEPS TO CUSTOMIZE THE "POWER & SLEEP HOTKEYS.AHK" SCRIPT:
 1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
 2. Open the **`Power & Sleep Hotkeys.AHK`** file in the `Dok's Rx Cabinet\Over The Counter\Power & Sleep` folder with any text editor such as "Notepad"; or a script editor such as "SciTE4Autohotkey."
 3. Edit the script text to adjust the hotkey commands to meet your desired preferences, following the instructions within the `Power & Sleep Hotkeys README.txt` file.